grame-cncm/faust/architecture/unity/README.md

     - `faust2osxiosunity [-ios] <file.dsp>`
     - `faust2androidunity <file.dsp>`
     - `faust2linuxunity <file.dsp>`
-    - `encoderunitypackage <file.dsp>`
+    - `encoderunitypackage <folder >`

-This commands can be called independently and will generate the libraries only (without the c# file).
+These commands can be called independently and will generate the libraries only (without the c# file).
 Specific compilation options can be changed in `faust2<platform>unity` scripts.